voximal/asterisk-rtmp/README.md

 Client
 ------

-The client allows to set differents skins.
+The client over FlashPlayer allows to set differents skins.

+An Android SDK for smartphone/webtv is available to create video call applications.

 Demonstration